google/cadvisor/README.md

 **Note**: On CentOS and RHEL 6, run cAdvisor with an additional option ```--volume=/cgroup:/cgroup \```

-If you want to build your own cAdvisor Docker image, take a look at the Dockerfile which can build a cAdvisor docker container under `quickstart/Dockerfile`.
+If you want to build your own cAdvisor Docker image, take a look at `deploy/Dockerfile` and `deploy/build.sh`.

 #### Using [InfluxDB](http://influxdb.com) as backend storage